BillysKes/customer-segmentation-retail/README.md

 print('\nmissing values : \n', df.isna().sum())  # missing values detection
 print('\nduplicates :\n', df[df.duplicated()])  # duplicates detection
 ```
 We notice that missing values exist for CustomerID(approximately a total 130k rows out of 540k rows ).
 Since we do not want to miss this information, which is ≈25% of the total data, we examine those rows through appropriate filtering, and we notice that the transaction ids(InvoiceNO) do not point to CustomerID.
 So, CustomerID is completely unknown.
+Missing values for Description also exist but we will handle them later.

 ```
 nanCustomer_rows=df.loc[df['CustomerID'].isna()]